tnsholding/docs.meetingroommap.net/content/en/Tasks/Floorplans/index.md

 The name of a floorplan will initially be the same as the filename of the uploaded image.

 To rename a floorplan, go to the [Images](https://www.meetingroommap.net/MapImage) page and click the "Attach rooms" button for the floorplan to edit.
-From within the "Edit room map" page, change the "Title" field and click "Update room title".
+From within the "Edit room map" page, change the "Title" field and click "Update map title".

 {{< imgproc rename Resize "880x" >}}
 {{< /imgproc >}}

 ## Delete a floorplan